cloudnativedevelopment/cnd-voting-demo/README.md

 Go to the Voting App UI, make another vote.
 Your code changes are already live!!

-Review [cnd's usage](https://github.com/okteto/cnd#usage) guide to see other commands available to help you speed you up your development.
+*Review [cnd's usage](https://github.com/okteto/cnd#usage) guide to see other commands available to help you speed you up your development.

+## Cleanup

 Cancel the `cnd up` command by pressing `ctrl + c` and run the following command to go back to the production version of the service